Aggregation in Blazor Pivot Table Component

 Hiding aggregation type from button text

-By default, in value axis each field would be displayed by its name and aggregation type together.
-To hide aggregation type and display field name alone, set the property ShowAggregationOnValueField in PivotViewDataSourceSettings class to false.
+By default, each field in the value axis is displayed with its name and aggregation type (e.g., “Sum of Units Sold”).
+To display only the field name (e.g., “Units Sold”) and hide the aggregation type, set the ShowAggregationOnValueField property in PivotViewDataSourceSettings class to false.

 @using Syncfusion.Blazor.PivotView